Skip to content

 Configure your Application to use the Deployment#

-To point your applications to your OpenVidu deployment, check the file of the EC2 instance /opt/openvidu/.env.
-All access credentials of all services are defined in this file.
+To point your applications to your OpenVidu deployment, check the values of the JSON secret.
+All access credentials of all services are defined in this object.

-Your authentication credentials and URLs to point your applications to are:
+Your authentication credentials and URL to point your applications would be:

 Troubleshooting Initial CloudFormation Stack Creation#